 The DIPG Advocacy Group is a coalition of childhood cancer organizations and individual childhood cancer advocates dedicated to the success of the DIPG Awareness Resolution in US Congress, H. Res.
 404. Awareness is the first step toward greater research funding for the deadliest and most rapacious killer of our children, pediatric brain cancer.
 DIPG is the second most common type, and is responsible for the majority of pediatric brain cancer deaths.
 On its own it represents a literal “death-row” for children with cancer, with only a rare few ever escaping.
 Until the general public and the powers that be are more fully aware of the fact that our medical industrial complex marginalizes, rather than accommodates, the urgent needs of children with cancer, progress will continue to be inadequate to make a real difference in their lives or to save them.

-LEADING DEMOCRAT SPONSOR: Congresswoman Jackie Speier (D-CA-14)
+LEADING DEMOCRAT SPONSOR: Congresswoman Debbie Dingell (D-MI-12)

 LEADING REPUBLICAN SPONSOR: Congressman David Joyce (R-OH-14)